-The company is organised into four segments for operational and management purposes, being wholesale and retail vehicles, manufacturing and component exports, financial services and fleet management and other.
-MBSA reports its primary business segment information on this basis.
+The group is organised into four segments for operational and management purposes, being wholesale and retail vehicles, manufacturing and component exports, financial services and fleet management and other.
+The group reports its primary business segment information on this basis.

 The principal offering for each division is as follows: